Standard recommendation - use the standard installer

 - All additional packages in Enthought's package repository can be installed when needed with the Canopy Package Manager.

-- The standard installer provides all Canopy features to logged in subscribers (notably the Canopy GUI debugger and the Data Import Tool).
+- The standard installer provides all Canopy features.
+All logged in users will have access to the interactive debugger and variable browser.
+Logged-in Canopy subscribers will also have access to the Data Import Tool.